Modulus of continuity of Monge--Amp\`ere potentials in big cohomology classes

 where $A$ is a lower bound of the negative part of the bisectional curvature of $\omega_X$. \end{lemma} \begin{proof} The proof is identical to that of~\cite[Lemma 4.1]{kolodziej2019stability}, which is still valid without the boundedness of $u$. \end{proof}

-\begin{remark} The above lemma is extremely crucial for our goal in studying the modulus of continuity of solutions to complex Monge--Amp\`ere equations.
-We proceed the same way as in the proof of~\cite[Theorem D]{demailly2014holder}.
-The function $\Phi_{c,\delta}$ in our lemma differs from the latter by adding term $K(t-\delta)$ (as shown in~\cite[Remark 4.7]{demailly1994regularization}); this term is applied to take care of the mixed term $|dz||dw|$. \end{remark} \begin{lemma} Let $u\in\PSH(X,\theta)$.
+\begin{remark} The above lemma is essential for our study of the modulus of continuity of solutions to complex Monge--Ampère equations.
+We follow the same strategy as in the proof of~\cite[Theorem D]{demailly2014holder}.
+However, the function $\Phi_{c,\delta}$ differs from the one used there by the addition of the term $K(t - \delta)$, as introduced in~\cite[Remark 4.7]{demailly1994regularization}.
+This extra term is needed to handle the mixed term $|dz||dw|$ that arises in the estimates; cf.~\cite{kolodziej2019stability}. \end{remark} \begin{lemma} Let $u\in\PSH(X,\theta)$.
 If $\rho_{\delta} u$ is the regularization of $u$ defined as in (\ref{phie}) then for $\delta$ small enough we have